iteria-app/material-ui-starter/README.md

 - Deploy your copy of the repository and setup continuous deployment

 Now you're all set and you can start customizing your [jamstack](https://jamstack.org/) site connected via GraphQL to [Hasura](https://hasura.io/)!
-Even non technical users can collaborate once initial netlify setup is done.
+Even non technical users can collaborate once deployed to netlify!

 ## Getting started on localhost
 You can run this demo locally using https://vitejs.dev/ with all you development tools.